sdam-elte/data-exp-vis-2021/README.md

 102 - 124: 4<br>
 125 - : 5<br>

-### Example Datasets
+### Folder structure of the working environment

+* Assignments will be visible in `/home/workdir`
-In the */home/course/Datasets* directory you will find datasets, that you can work with.
+* Example Datasets will be in the `/home/course/Datasets` directory you will find datasets, that you can work with.
+* Other lecture materials will be in `/home/course/`

 ### Learning materials
 * Python tutorial: http://bokae.web.elte.hu/numerical_methods.html (translated from the BSc course "numerical methods in physics I" by Eszter Bokányi, work in progress )